HydroModPy/HydroModPy/examples/projects/04_streamflow_intermittence_in_transient/README.md

 the variant adds is that a plain `hmp run` dispatches it, and that the calibrated result and the assumed-values result sit side by side in the catalog instead of one replacing the other.

+`run_calibration_by_hand.toml` runs the same two stages with the protocol name deleted and the stages written out, which is the subject of its own section below.

 ## Staircase